abinit/abinit/doc/mkdocs-tutorials/ffield.md

 In principle, the [[acell]] to be used should be the one corresponding to the optimized structure at the [[ecut]], and [[ngkpt]] combined with [[nshiftk]] and [[shiftk]], chosen for the calculations.

 Unfortunately, for the purpose of this tutorial, in order to limit the duration of the runs, we have to work at an unusually low cutoff of 2.8 Ha for which the optimized lattice constant is equal to 7.45*0.707*2 Bohr=10.53 Bohr (instead of the converged value of 10.64 Bohr).
 For comparison, results with [[ecut]]=5 are also reported and, in that case, were obtained at the optimized lattice constant of 10.64 bohr.
 For those who would like to try later, convergence tests and structural optimizations can be done using the file [[tests/tutorespfn/Input/tnlo_1.in]].
-Before going further, you might refresh your memory concerning the other variables :
+Before going further, you might refresh your memory concerning the other variables:
 [[ixc]], [[ecutsm]], [[dilatmx]].

 ## 2 Berry phase calculation of polarization in zero field